gitbls/sdm/README.md

     Enter multiple values as a single string separated by commas.
 For example `--poptions apps,xapps` or `--poptions noupdate,noupgrade`

+* `--rclocal` *command* &mdash; Add the specified command to /etc/rc.local.
+Multiple `--rclocal` switches can be specified, and the commands are added in the order specified on the command line.
 * `--reboot n` &mdash; Restart the system at the end of the First Boot after waiting an additional *n* seconds.
 The `-reboot` switch can be used on the command when customizing the IMG (will apply to all SD Cards) or on the `--burn` command (will apply only to SD cards burned with `--restart` set.
 The system will not restart until the boot process has fully completed.
 Waiting an additional time may be useful if your system has services that take longer to start up on the first boot. sdm waits until *n* seconds (n=20 for `--restart) after the graphical or multi-user target is reached.
 * `--restart` &mdash; Restart the system at the end of the First Boot.
 The `--restart` switch and `--reboot` are synonomous except that you cannot specify an additional restart wait with the `--restart` switch.
 * `--showapt` &mdash; Show the output from apt (Package Manager) on the terminal in Phase 1.
 By default, the output is not displayed on the terminal.
 All apt output is captured in /etc/sdm/apt.log in the IMG.